-How do you define and measure procurement excellence?
+How do you define and measure procurement excellence in your organisation?

 Procurement Excellence Starts with the End in Mind

-All round business success is the outcome of procurement excellence.
+All round business success is the outcome and measure of success of procurement excellence.

-Procurement excellence is the end result of a collaborative, courageous, break down barriers focus and drive – an end result for both the buyer and the seller.
+Procurement excellence is the end result of a collaborative, courageous, deliberate break down barriers focus and drive – a balanced end result for both the buyer and the seller.

 Who does really well?

-Those organisations where there is a strong culture of excellence in all areas and leaders with the courage not only to create a vision but deliver the vision.
-Living the vision and building a culture of excellence.
+Those organisations where there is a strong culture of excellence in all areas and leaders have the courage not only to create a vision but deliver the vision.

 Which organisations fall in the not so good category?